eclipse-theia/vscode-builtin-extensions/README.md

     npx lerna publish

-## Packaging vscode-builtin-extensions as individual `.vsix`
+## Packaging a built-in vscode extension.

-The version of the packaged built-ins is taken from VS Code's `package.json` and adjusted automatically when packaging a `next` revision.
+The version of the packaged built-in corresponds to the `version` present in the vscode sub-module's `package.json`.
+For `next` versions, an appropriate hash suffix is added.

 Latest / solid revision example: